greg-js/arch-wiki-md-repo/wiki/_content/english/Internet sharing.md

 ## Requirements

-*   The machine acting as server should have an additional network device.
+The machine acting as server should have an additional network device.
+That network device requires a functional [w:data link layer](https://en.wikipedia.org/wiki/data_link_layer "w:data link layer") to the machine(s) that are going to receive internet access:

-*   That network device should be connected to the machines that are going to receive internet access.
-They can be one or more machines.
-To be able to share internet to several machines a [switch](https://en.wikipedia.org/wiki/Network_switch "wikipedia:Network switch") is required.
-If you are sharing to only one machine, a [crossover cable](https://en.wikipedia.org/wiki/Ethernet_crossover_cable "wikipedia:Ethernet crossover cable") is sufficient.
+*   To be able to share internet to several machines a [switch](https://en.wikipedia.org/wiki/Network_switch "wikipedia:Network switch") can provide the data link.
+*   A wireless device can share access to several machines as well, see [Software access point](/index.php/Software_access_point "Software access point") first for this case.

-**Note:** If one of the two computers has a gigabit ethernet card, a crossover cable is not necessary and a regular ethernet cable should be enough
+*   If you are sharing to only one machine, a [crossover cable](https://en.wikipedia.org/wiki/Ethernet_crossover_cable "wikipedia:Ethernet crossover cable") is sufficient.
+In case one of the two computers' ethernet cards has [MDI-X](https://en.wikipedia.org/wiki/Medium_Dependent_Interface#Auto_MDI-X "w:Medium Dependent Interface") capability, a crossover cable is not necessary and a regular ethernet cable can be used.
+Executing `ethtool *interface* | grep MDI` as root helps to figure it.

 ## Configuration